 Effects of Diabetes

-Digestive, Excretory and Endocrine Systems
+Digestive, Excretory, and Endocrine Systems

 However, that might make toxic chemicals such as ketone bodies and acids, and it might lead to diabetic ketoacidosis.
-This is a condition which is a complication of the disease.
+This is a condition that is a complication of the disease.
 The symptoms are fatigue, excessive urination, and thirst.

 HHS, i.e., hyperglycemic hyperosmolar syndrome happens in those with type 2 diabetes.
 It comes without ketones but with high blood sugar.
 A person might lose consciousness or feel dehydrated.